agilepro/software-craftsmanship/docs/Management/interviewing-programmers.md

 :::tip[Key Takeaway]

 An interview is testing for the ability to charm strangers.
-Engineers don’t need that skill, and relying on gut feeling after such an interview is a perilous course of action.
+Engineers don't need that skill, and relying on gut feeling after such an interview is a perilous course of action.

 :::